 My Take on India’s readiness for a 5G Future

 As of July 2017, there were 150 million 4G users in India, which currently places India behind China and US.
 Driven by alluring offers and explosive growth in data usage, India is expected to grow at a faster pace and displace the US as the second largest market of 4G users.
 On the flip side, the pathetic condition of India’s 4G infrastructure has positioned the country at 74th position in the list of 75 countries with 4G connectivity.
-Moreover, as per open signal’s latest report, the average 4G speed in India has now declined to 6.07 Mbps from 6.13 Mbps, which shows that Indian government and even Telecom operators have failed to deliver on their commitment of providing high-speed Internet access.
+Moreover, as per open signal’s latest report, the average 4G speed in India has now declined to 6.07 Mbps from 6.13 Mbps.
+The figure shows that our government and Telecom operators have failed to deliver on their commitment of providing high speed Internet.

-Despite failing to keep up on 4G deployment, we’re ready to adopt 5G with a promise that it is projected to roll out commercially by 2020.
+Despite failing to keep up on 4G deployment, we’re ready to adopt 5G with a promise that it will roll out commercially by 2020.
 This at least what the Indian government would have you believe.
 But, is it even possible?

 According to a report by TRAI, while urban India has 61.9 Internet subscriptions per 100 people, rural India has just 13.7.
 This yawning gap reveals that 5G in India is still a possibility as long as the technology and network infrastructure outside the cities is beefed up.